-Rob Yong, the owner of Nottingham’s Dusk Till Dawn club had called for the creation of a poker players union.
+Rob Yong, the owner of Nottingham’s Dusk Till Dawn club and partner of Party Poker has called for the creation of a poker players union.
 In a tweet on September 3rd Yong outlined the purposes of the union as being:

 - To lobby regulators on a variety of issues, such as regulation and restrictions of poker, segregated liquidity and taxation (such as the recent tax imposed on online cash games in Germany)

 - To lobby operators to ensure they follow policies that are ‘good for poker’

 - To generally promote the game of poker

 Essentially the proposed organisation would be there to give a voice to the poker community, to insert itself into the existing debate, which is dominated by regulators and operators.

 This provoked a lively discussion, with Yong clarifying his thoughts on the matter in one reply, saying: